Astrology A sociologist plans to conduct a survey to estimate the... | Channels for Pearson+

 Sample Size Calculation

-Sample size calculation is a statistical method used to determine the number of respondents needed to achieve a desired level of confidence and margin of error.
-It involves using the estimated proportion (in this case, 26%) along with the desired confidence level and margin of error to ensure that the survey results are statistically valid and reliable.
+Sample size calculation is the process of determining the number of respondents needed to achieve a desired level of confidence and margin of error.
+When estimating proportions, the formula incorporates the confidence level, margin of error, and an estimate of the population proportion.
+In this scenario, since no prior estimate is available, a conservative approach is often used, typically assuming a proportion of 0.5 to maximize the required sample size.

 Recommended video: